AndrewBogdan/lenslet-fab/README.md

 0. Plotting
    - Automatically adjust marker size based on number of elements (or maybe the minimum distance between them?)
-   - Rotate plot to match how we look at it.
-(Ask Shawn if it's correct)
+   - Ask Shawn if the rotated toolpath is correct
 1. Harness
     - Make it not in the iPython notebook
     - Make sure we don't lase the same spot twice (a check routine)